R-CF/zarr/README.md

 #> [5,]    5   10   15   20   25   30   35   40   45    50
 ```

-Two things of interest here:
+A few things of interest here:

+1. The `zarr` package uses the `R6` framework.
+That means that you
+    access fields of the objects with the dollar `$` sign, just like you
+    would with list elements.
+The Zarr array object has multiple
+    properties that you can access using this syntax, here retrieving
+    the shape of the Zarr array as an integer vector with
+    `d <- arr$shape`.
-1. The data in the Zarr array is of type “int32”, the standard R
+2. The data in the Zarr array is of type “int32”, the standard R
     integer.
 When writing data you should make sure that the object to
     be written is of the correct type, so using “-99L” here.
-2. The data is recycled (from a single value to 6 elements in the Zarr
+3. The data is recycled (from a single value to 6 elements in the Zarr
     array) using normal R rules.
 Do note, however, that only single
     values are recycled and the “broadcasting” is per dimension of the
     Zarr array.